Juink4i/tp/docs/UserGuide.md

 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.
 * The player must not already be an assigned captain.
+* **Multiple captains per team are supported** - you can assign multiple players from the same team as captains to facilitate co-leadership structures.

 Examples:
 * `makecaptain pl/John Doe` assigns the player `John Doe` as a captain.
 * `makecaptain pl/Sergio Ramos` assigns the player `Sergio Ramos` as a captain.
+* `makecaptain pl/Jane Smith` assigns another captain to the same team (if Jane Smith is on the same team).

 ### Unassigning player as captain: `stripcaptain`